puniverse/capsule/README.md

 * `Min-Java-Version`: the minimum Java version required to run the application
 * `Java-Version`: the version of the Java installation required to run the application; Capsule will look for an appropriate installation
 * `JVM-Args`: a list of JVM arguments that will be used to launch the application's Java process
+* `Args`: a list of command line arguments to be passed to the application; these will be prepended to any arguments passed to the capsule
 * `Environment-Variables`: a list of environment variables that will be put in the applications environment; formatted `var=value` or `var`
 * `System-Properties`: a list of system properties that will be defined in the applications JVM; formatted `prop=value` or `prop`
 * `App-Class-Path`: a list of JARs, relative to the capsule root, that will be put on the application's classpath, in the order they are listed